niklas-beck/TUM-Workshop-0/README.md

 azureuser@tum-workshop-vm:~$
 ```

 Congratz!
-You are now connected to your VM and completed part 1 of this workshop :)
+You are now connected to your VM!

+## Resize VM

+tbd.

+## Destroy VM

+tbd.

 ## Conclusion